RelayKey

 Audit

-RelayKey logs the timestamp, credential, method, path, decision, and response code for every proxied request.
-Filter by credential, connection, or status.
+RelayKey logs the timestamp, key owner, method, path, decision, and response code for every proxied request.
+Filter by manager, analyst, application, agent, vendor, integration, or status.
 Export when you need it.

 Audit log